cheddatech/CheddaBoards-SDK/docs/FAQ.md

 ---

 ### 🆓 Is CheddaBoards really free?
 Yes!
 The SDK and hosted backend are free for up to three games per developer.
-You can upgrade to Pro anytime if you need more projects or features.

 ---